WebSpellChecker/wproofreader-helm/README.md

 ```

 ### Application scaling
-Wproofreader Server can be scaled horizontally by changing the number of replicas.
+WProofreader Server can be scaled horizontally by changing the number of replicas.
 This can be done by setting the `replicaCount` parameter in the `values.yaml` file.
 The default value is `1`.
 For example, to scale the application to 3 replicas, set the `--set replicaCount=3` flag when installing the Helm chart.